 How to Prepare Your Home for an Electric Vehicle

 Canton drivers are interested in electric vehicles for their many benefits, like a reduced carbon footprint and lower maintenance costs.
-That said, going to the dealership and buying a new Nissan electric vehicle, like the Nissan Leaf or upcoming Nissan Ariya, requires a little more work than buying a traditional gas vehicle.
+That said, going to the dealership and buying a new Nissan electric vehicle, like the Nissan Leaf or Nissan Ariya, requires a little more work than buying a traditional gas vehicle.
 Namely, when you choose to buy an EV, chances are you’ll want to prepare an electric vehicle charging station at home.
 There may be public EV charging stations around Akron, but home charging will likely be the most convenient and reliable option for keeping your EV batteries charged.

 1. Decide on an Electric Vehicle Charging Station Type (Charging Level)

-There are some different types of electric vehicle battery charging stations available to be installed in your home.
+There are different types of electric vehicle battery charging stations available to be installed in your home.
 Most fall into one of these two categories:

-• Level 1 EV charging can take a day or more to fully charge your vehicle.
+- Level 1 EV charging can take a day or more to fully charge your vehicle.

 2. Ready Your Garage